Blogging Guidelines & Approval Process

 - Offer practical information – help readers understand a complicated issue or address similar challenges.
 This doesn’t need to be a bullet point list of tips, just information or advice that readers can apply to their own understanding.

 - Provide original, personal, and honest work – this means your post has never before been published anywhere, including your own blog.
-You are free to post on your own blog after publication on and with a link to the ANNISAA’s blog.
+You are free to post on your own blog after publication and with a link to the ANNISAA’s blog.

 - Make your post different than others already on the site – many posts cover similar ideas, and that’s okay!
 Share your own story and experiences to help differentiate your post from others.